ipikuka/rehype-image-toolkit/README.md

 ### Convert image syntax to videos and audio

-Markdown lacks built-in support for video and audio, only providing syntax for images. **`rehype-image-hack`** repurposes the image syntax to render video and audio elements based on file extensions.
+Markdown lacks built-in support for video and audio, only providing image syntax. **`rehype-image-hack`** repurposes the image syntax to render video and audio elements based on file extensions.

 + `![](example.mp4)` is transformed into `<video>` element